 Typical life expectancy for a car stereo that is is exposed to a marine environment on a boat is about 1 year.
 You might get more life than that, but you might also get less.
 Corrosion is the main problem since the copper in the circuit boards is very vulnerable.
 Even if the stereo doesn't get wet, there is the moisture and sometimes salt in the air to contend with.

-By contrast, a marine stereo will have circuit boards that are dipped in a liquid plastic.
+By contrast, a boat stereo will have circuit boards that are dipped in a liquid plastic or resin.
 The liquid plastic dries to form a thin, transparent, protective covering over the entire board, sealing all of the copper from exposure to the air.
 After this process, manufacturers will examine the boards under an ultraviolet light.
 The plastic is UV reactive so it will glow under the ultraviolet light which makes it easy to see any flaws in the coating which can be corrected.
 This manufacturing process adds years of life to a boat stereo that a car stereo will never survive.

-Some marine stereos are completely sealed and waterproof.
+Some marine head units are completely sealed and waterproof.
 They can be splashed and rained on with no ill effects.
 These units use rubber gaskets to seal the access doors and the chassis is made of stainless steel, or heavy duty ABS plastic rather than galvanized steel.

 Many people don't realize that car speakers, and most any other speakers that are not designed for the outdoors, are made with paper cones.
 Paper sounds cheap and flimsey, but the paper used in speaker cones is actually more like a thin cardboard material.
 Manufacturers don't use paper because they are cutting corners to save money.
 Some of the most expensive speakers you can buy are made with paper because it is an excellent material for sound reproduction.
 A lot of time and effort goes into engineering the paper to the perfect specifications for optimal sound quality.